eliona-smart-building-assistant/kentix-one-app/README.md

 ### Kentix devices setup ###

-The Kentix One devices should be interconnected.
+The KentixONE devices should be interconnected.
 One device (i.e. AlarmManager) should be in "Manager" mode and other devices should be in "Satellite" mode and connected to the Manager (which is done in the Kentix device UI configuration).

 The user then sets the address of the Manager as one Configuration, and the Manager's Satellites are then discovered automatically by the app.